omni-network/omni/docs/content/operate/4-roadmap.md

 - After launching each of these phases, we’ll be removing the validator whitelist.
 - The **top n*** validators of the registered set will be included in the active validator set.
 - The precise formula for determining the “top n” will be released with this upgrade.
 For most blockchains, the formula is simply the n validators with the most native tokens staked/delegated to them.
-However, because Omni validators can stake/receive delegation in both $OMNI and $ETH, the formula used to compute validator power is slightly more complex and will depend on several factors like the amount of economic security currently derived from each asset, the desired ratio, and more.
+However, because Omni validators can stake/receive delegation in both OMNI and ETH, the formula used to compute validator power is slightly more complex and will depend on several factors like the amount of economic security currently derived from each asset, the desired ratio, and more.